Sulfide Mining in Minnesota

 Twin Metals LLC

 A second sulfide mine has been proposed for northern Minnesota by Twin Metals Minnesota LLC.
-Twin Metals is the joint venture of Duluth Metals Limited, a Canadian company, and Antofagasta PLC, a Chilean-based mining company.
+Twin Metals is owned by Antofagasta PLC, a Chilean-based mining company.
 This company is considering an underground mine located near Birch Lake, southeast of Ely, Minnesota.
-The ore deposit is two to three miles from the Boundary Waters Canoe Area Wilderness.
+They are considering several ore deposits near Birch Lake, just a few miles from the Boundary Waters Canoe Area Wilderness.

 Mineral exploration by other companies is occurring throughout northeastern Minnesota.
 Prospecting is focused on areas on the southern edge of the Boundary Waters, and near the communities of Stony River Township and Isabella.
 This area is part of the “Duluth Complex,” a mineral area of interest that stretches across the Arrowhead region.